-To address this problem of modelling binary asteroid systems, our clients, Dr. Will Grundy and Dr. Audrey Thirouin, have worked with students on two previous iterations of this project to build a piece of software that allows our clients to input lightcurve data.
+To address this problem of modeling binary asteroid systems, our clients, Dr. Will Grundy and Dr. Audrey Thirouin, have worked with students on two previous iterations of this project to build a program that allows users to input lightcurve data to render and model binary asteroid systems.
+The software that we'll be referring to throughout this document is called "Licht," which we will describe in further detail in our explanation of understanding previous years' implementations.

 With any large project, certain goals were not met and further implementation goals have been requested.
 The requirements for this iteration of the project are as follows:

-- More complex shapes: Previous iterations of this project were able to implement modeling of basic shapes such as spheres in this process.
-Our clients would like the ability to render more complex objects, such as triaxial ellipsoids, and possibly building in the framework for our clients to render any object given an arbitrary equation.
-In the last iteration of this project, the implementation of the module for implementing the triaxial ellipsoid modeling was introduced, but was unsuccessful in practice. - Improve efficiency: The more complex shapes this program is given, the more processing power and time it takes to render the data provided.
-The given problem to us is finding a way to implement a solution to improve efficiency of this rendering given more complex shapes.
+- Fix Earlier Implementations: In the last iteration of this project, the implementation of the module for modeling and ray tracing triaxial ellipsoids was introduced, but was unsuccessful and incomplete.
+Our goal would be to study the earlier partial implementation of triaxial ellipsoids and determine what needs to be fixed so that a full implementation of a triaxial ellipsoid module may be added. - More Complex Shapes: Previous iterations of this project were able to implement modules for modeling basic shapes like spheres and faceted objects.
+Our clients would like the ability to render more complex objects, such as bodies in fluid equilibrium and possibly building in the framework for our clients to render any object given an arbitrary equation. - Improve Efficiency: The more complex shapes this program is given, the more processing power and time it takes to render the data provided.
+We are to find a way to improve the efficiency of the rendering done by this program, should it be given more complex shapes.